Investment Payback Periods in Antalya: Comparison of All Districts (2025–2026)

 |---|---|

-Altıntaş in Aksu district has become one of the most notable areas of the last 3 years thanks to its proximity to the airport, access to Lara beach, and the density of new residential projects.
-Some projects offering annual rental returns of 10%+ and a 10-year payback show that well-chosen projects can significantly outperform the average.
+Altıntaş in Aksu district has become one of the most remarkable areas in the last 3 years, thanks to its proximity to the airport, access to Lara beach, and density of new housing projects.
+The fact that some projects offer a 10%+ annual rental yield and a 10-year payback shows that one can perform significantly above average with the right project selection.

 📍 Döşemealtı